How Cold Temperatures Affect Incontinence

 Incontinence isn’t a consistent problem either.
 Sometimes, it rarely happens, while other times, it occurs much more frequently.
 There are many reasons why this irregularity arises in people, but many who deal with it have noticed that incontinence seems to get worse in the winter.

 While there haven’t been any extensive studies that have proven this to be the case, there are some potential factors that could lead to this being accurate.
-In this post, we’ll go over what these underlying causes could b, so you can better understand how cold temperatures can affect your incontinence.
+In this post, we’ll go over what these underlying causes could be, so you can better understand how cold temperatures can affect your incontinence.

 Reasons for the Increase